tapank/blog/content/notes/books.md

 ---

+## Play Anything
-## Play Anything: The Pleasure of Limits, the Uses of Boredom, and the Secret of Games
+### The Pleasure of Limits, the Uses of Boredom, and the Secret of Games
 Author: Ian Bogost
 Reviewed: 3 January 2024